zrepl/zrepl/docs/usage.rst

 All actual work zrepl does is performed by a daemon process.
 The daemon supports structured :ref:`logging <logging>` and provides :ref:`monitoring endpoints <monitoring>`.

-When installating from a package, the package maintainer should have provided an init script / systemd.service file.
+When installing from a package, the package maintainer should have provided an init script / systemd.service file.
 You should thus be able to start zrepl daemon using your init system.

 Alternatively, or for running zrepl in the foreground, simply execute ``zrepl daemon``.